 - Always wash your hands with soap and water before handling contact lenses.

-- Only use fresh, sterile contact lens solution on your lenses.
-Rewetting drops and saline solution are not a safe alternative, and solution should always be fresh, never topped off.
+- Only use fresh, sterile contact lens solution to store your lenses.
+Rewetting drops, saline solution or water are not a safe alternative.

-- Follow your eye care professional’s schedule and guidelines in regards to your individual prescription.
+- Follow your eye care professional’s schedule and guidelines in regards to your individual prescription for how long to wear and when to replace your lenses.

 - Clean your lenses with the “rub and rinse” method: rub the contact lenses with your fingers and rinse with fresh solution.

-- Replace your contact lens case regularly, at least every three months to reduce the risk of eye infection.
+- Replace your contact lens case at least every three months.

 Don’t Forget to Take Care of Your Eyes, Too!